 The SBA Paycheck Protection Loans are brand new and unique to this economic crisis, and can be eligible for 100% forgiveness if qualifications for usage and employment numbers are met.
 Current details about the Paycheck Protection Program and disaster loans are listed for quick reference in this table, with expanded information following.

 First time applicants may borrow the lesser of:

 Second time applicants may borrow the lesser of:

 |Availability||Likely opening early-mid January 2021|

 *Forgiveness may be reduced dependent on reduction of number of employees or reduction in salaries.

 Who is eligible?

-In order to apply, businesses or individuals must demonstrate negative impact on their income due to COVID-19.
+In order to apply, businesses or individuals must demonstrate a 25% reduction due to COVID-19 compared to 2019.
 The business must have been in existence before February 15, 2020, There are no requirements specifying credit scores or collateral for the loans.

 Loan borrowing amounts and terms

 Small businesses hurting from the coronavirus impacts can apply to receive up to 2.5x their average monthly payroll costs—essentially guaranteeing over two months of payroll to maintain employment.
 The loans top out at $10 million for first time applicants and $2 million for repeat applicants.